Names of Angels in the Bible

 Less well-known are other appearances of Gabriel on Earth.
 Centuries earlier, when the Babylonians overran Israel and exiled the Jewish people to their pagan country, the prophet Daniel received what he called an appalling vision regarding the future.
 It was the angel Gabriel who helped Daniel to understand the frightening prophecy.
 (Daniel 8:15-27)

 Later, in answer to Daniel’s desperate prayer in response to the startling vision, the Lord sent Gabriel again to provide understanding and comfort to his faithful servant.
 (Daniel 9:20-27).

 The Angel Michael

-The Bible names a second angel, Michael, and describes his mission as a warrior prince fighting on behalf of God’s chosen ones.
-He is called an “archangel” indicating that there is an angelic hierarchy.
+The Bible names a second angel, Michael, and describes his mission as a warrior prince fighting for God’s chosen ones.
+He is called an “archangel,” indicating that there is an angelic hierarchy.